Accident and Sickness Insurance

 10 mins

-Accident and Sickness Insurance is a type of Income Protection designed to cover your monthly earnings if you are unable to work due to accident, illness or injury.
+Accident and Sickness Insurance is a type of Income Protection (IP) designed to cover your monthly earnings if you can’t work due to accident, illness, or injury.

-• Cover up to 70% of your pre-tax income (this can include dividends if you are a company director)
+• Cover up to 70% of your pre-tax income (this can include dividends if you’re a company director)

-• Offer deferred periods which can start paying out a replacement income after as little as 1 week of absence from work.
+• Offer deferred periods that start paying out after as little as 1 week of work absence

-• Pay out long-term (covering you right up until your chosen retirement age).
+• Pay out long-term (covering you until your chosen retirement age)

-• Pay out on an ‘own occupation’ basis, meaning you’re covered if you can’t do your own specific job.
+• Use the ‘own occupation’ definition, meaning you’re covered if you can’t do your specific job

-• Have no automatic exclusions, with what you are and aren’t covered for being determined by your pre-existing medical history.
+• Have no automatic exclusions.
+What you are and aren’t covered for is determined by your pre-existing medical history.

 EXPERT TIP 🤓